MicrosoftDocs/Hololens/hololens/hololens2-options.md

 ### **HoloLens 2 (device only)**
 #### Learn about HoloLens 2
+You can choose to use these devices in a commercial environment for your business.
+These devices can be set up to be powerful for any developer or organization.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/XwOnHqiNAeU" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>